 Besides creating Suunto movie, I hardly found the need to use the mobile app since the tracked stats are already on the watch.

 In July of 2018, Suunto further released a Suunto app that was designed to connect to the Spartan family of devices, along with Suunto Fitness 3 and the Suunto 9 G1 Baro.
 This essentially creates a fracture in the app platform for Suunto since the apps don’t sync with one another.

 The latest Suunto app syncs with Apple Health but there are issues on that front as well.
 In my case, my step count wasn’t syncing properly with Apple Health and Suunto Support has acknowledged that it is a known problem and Suunto is working on it.

 The Suunto Spartan Trainer has an all-or-nothing smart notification model which I frown upon.
 You either receive all notifications including phone calls or you receive nothing.
 There are no means for customisation.
 I’m not a picky customer and I’m sure many others like me would’ve preferred a “calls only” mode.

 There’s an obvious lag selecting, starting and exiting workouts.
 It’s not a big deal but definitely noticeable in this day and age when scrolling and tapping on our mobile devices warrants a near instant response.

 There’s also a very pronounced delay when commencing workout recording.
 This could mean a big deal for those gunning for personal best timings.
-The lag can range from 2-3 seconds but this has improved with subsequent firmware updates.
+The lag previously ranged from 2-3 seconds but this has improved with subsequent firmware updates.